Walks near Redcar by train

 Walk details: Slow Ways.

-Shildon Station to Darlington Station (Durham)
+Shildon to Darlington (Durham)

 45 minutes direct from Redcar Central.

-lots of lovely nature and panoramic views.
+Lots of lovely nature and panoramic views.
 A long route mixing town road-walking with field paths and farm tracks across open country, with panoramic views and lots of nature.
 Many field paths are poorly maintained, lost or heavily overgrown with nettles and brambles and very wet and muddy after rain.
 Passes under the A1 near Darlington; there is an ice cream shop at Walworth a short detour off-route.

 Warnings: Many field paths are overgrown, lost or blocked and need hacking through nettles; some require detours around farms.
 Parts cross or run beside the busy A6072 and A1, and the A1 underpass can flood.
 Tough going for adults and impractical with wheels away from the towns.
 Can be muddy.